Non-equilibrium Floquet steady states of time-periodic driven Luttinger liquids

 In this Letter we now provide the many-body eigenstate solution and report resonance phenomena in one-dimensional (1D) interacting quantum systems with time-periodically driven parameters.
 Our analysis applies to time-periodic driving of generic Tomonaga-Luttinger liquids (TLL), which describe a large class of effectively 1D many-body systems \cite{Giamarchi} and can also be realized using ultra-cold gases \cite{Kinoshita_2004,Paredes2004,Vogler2013,decouple}.
 The time-evolution of an initially prepared state in a TLL has been calculated before \cite{Pollmann,Citro,Chudzinski,Pielawa,Graf_2010,Heyl,Kagan,ChudzinskiXXZ}, but much less is known about the nature of possible {\it non-equilibrium steady states} under periodic driving.
 It is therefore desirable to obtain the full eigenbasis of the Floquet eigenvalue problem, which gives systematic information about all stable steady states and their corresponding dominant correlations.
 We now obtain the explicit steady state solutions of the time-dependent Schr\"odinger equation of a quantum many-body system in terms of a time-periodic operator algebra, which not only allow a full analysis using closed analytic functions, but also show regions of instabilities in frequency and momentum space.
-We therefore predict the observation of large-amplitude density waves at the characteristic wave vectors even at very small driving amplitudes using intermediate frequencies, analogous to a quantum resonance catastrophe.
+We therefore predict large-amplitude density waves at the characteristic wave vectors in trapped ultracold boson systems.

-{\it Model.} We will develop a Floquet-Bogoliubov ansatz, which applies to general TLL models, but we also want to make concrete predictions for decoupled 1D tubes of interacting bosons in optical lattices \cite{Kinoshita_2004,Paredes2004,Vogler2013,decouple}.
-The underlying microscopic model is therefore the Lieb-Liniger Hamiltonian \cite{liebliniger}
+{\it Model.} We will develop a Floquet-Bogoliubov ansatz for general driven TLL models.
+To make concrete predictions for decoupled 1D tubes of interacting bosons in optical lattices \cite{Kinoshita_2004,Paredes2004,Vogler2013,decouple} we choose the Lieb-Liniger Hamiltonian \cite{liebliniger} as a starting point

-where $\hbar=1$ and $g = \frac{2 a}{m a_\perp (a_\perp - 1.03 a)}$ is the 1D onsite interaction strength, which is tunable via the 3D scattering length $a$ and the perpendicular confinement length $a_\perp$ \cite{confined,cazalilla,Cazalilla_2004}.
-The static system is integrable and the correlations are known to be well described by a TLL model in the low energy limit \cite{Giamarchi,cazalilla,Cazalilla_2004}
+where $\hbar=1$ and $g = \frac{2 a_0}{m a_\perp (a_\perp - 1.03 a_0)}$ is the 1D onsite interaction strength, which is tunable via the 3D scattering length $a_0$ and the perpendicular confinement length $a_\perp$ \cite{confined,cazalilla,Cazalilla_2004,Rist}.
+The static system is integrable and correlations are known to be well described by a TLL model in the long-wavelength limit $q<q_c$ \cite{Giamarchi,cazalilla,Cazalilla_2004}